venkataRamiReddyKuntlapalli/Angular-Doc/README.md

 Just-in-Time (JIT) Compilation:

 JIT compiles the application in the browser at runtime.
 It's mainly used during development for faster iterations.

+How to Enable AOT or JIT?
+AOT: Enabled by default in Angular 9+ for production builds (ng build --prod).

+JIT: Used in development mode (ng serve).

 17. Routing
 18. Auth0: